-Real-Time Clock
+Real Time Clock

-Problem Procedure
+Problem Pro cedure

-The BIOS setting and system date/ time are lost.
-If the RTC battery becomes completely discharged, the real-time clock and calendar will stop working.
-The RTC battery should be replaced only by your dealer or by a TOSHIBA service presentative, and then set the date/time in the TOSHIBA Setup Utility by using the following steps:
+The BIOS setting and system date/ time are lost. disc stop only pres TOS If the RTC battery becomes completely discharged, the realtime clock and calendar will stop working.
+The RTC battery should be replaced only by your dealer or by a TOSHIBA servicere presentative, and then set the date/time in the TOSHIBA Setup Utility by using the following steps:

 1. Launch the TOSHIBA Setup Utility.

 Refer to the TOSHIBA Setup Utility section for further information.

 2. Set the date in the System Date field.

 3. Set the time in the System Time field.

 4. Follow the on-screen instructions to proceed.